mtyhon/deep-sub/README.md

 Future work will see this network extended to shorter time series, where detected oscillation modes are more sparse.

+If you are interested in the specific MDN parameters for Gemma, Scully, Boogie, and HR 7322 from the paper, please see the `paper_mdn_params` folder.

+Running the script
+===

 Required libraries:
 ---